mourouzidou/zebrafish_development/progress.md

 * Scatterplots: I plotted the read statistics (median, std, and the range) of each pseudobulk against the size (number of cells in it) to check for any potential correlation that could imply missclassification due to inefficient sample size or any cell number related bias and it seems it is not the case.
 Could this indicate that the heterogeneity can be biological signal (for example that a pseudobulk can contain some subgroups)?
 If not, we come again to the same question, should I quantile normalize or filter to address this?

 * Genomic position correlation:
-- distance from TSS = 100: The cells in some cell types (e.g. blastomere) have a different (lower) mean read counts distribution for enhancers (>100bf from TSS) compared to candidate promoter regions (<100bp from TSS).
-The difefrences are smoothened as we increase the distance from TSS

-In the attached notebook I have included the plots and some observations that I also summarize here.
+- All pseudobulks and cell types seem to have similar behavior for promoters vs. enhancers and intragenic regions vs. intergenic regions.